Tableau on AWS – What Architecture?

 - Around 250 USD per month for a 1 Node deployment.
 My Tip: use SSD…

-Be mindful of some extra costs may occur when sending data back and forth to your different AWS services.
-If you want to dive deeper on Redshift you should read this article.
+Be mindful that extra costs may occur when sending data back and forth to your different AWS services.
+If you want to dive deeper on Redshift then you should read this article.

 Option 4 : Tableau with EMR

-An EMR deployment answers a different type of question than “How to create a strong infrastructure for Tableau on AWS?”, but answers something like “How to handle tremendous amount of data with Tableau?”.
-Queries against petabytes dataset are possible with Tableau but need the right infrastructure (you can forget about Tableau extracts here).
-You can consider Redshift with 128 nodes but the need for special tuning on the DB side and more control of how compressions / keys are handled can be solved with an EMR instance.
-This kind of solution will requires a strong Hadoop skills.
+An EMR deployment answers a different type of question to “How to create a strong infrastructure for Tableau on AWS?”, but rather answers something like “How to handle a tremendous amount of data with Tableau?”.
+Queries against petabyte datasets are possible with Tableau but need the right infrastructure (you can forget about Tableau extracts here).
+You can consider Redshift with 128 nodes but the need for special tuning on the DB side and more control of how compressions / keys are handled, can be solved with an EMR instance.
+This kind of solution will require strong Hadoop skills.

-I will discuss on how to deploy such solutions in a coming article as this type of architecture needs some deeper explanation.
+I will discuss on how to deploy such solutions in an impending article as this type of architecture requires deeper explanation.

-Going for Tableau and your DB sitting on AWS will make it easy to manage, fast, scalable and affordable.
+Going for Tableau and your DB sitting on AWS will make it easy to manage, fast, scaleable and affordable.
 AWS offers different possible infrastructures and all of them will have some advantages and disadvantages.
 In most scenarios I would recommend to use RDS over an EC2 Instance for your DB.
-For more robustness and larger datasets, my initial recommendation will be consider Redshift quickly.
-For humongous datasets (Petabytes) or HA on the Tableau Server let’s be realistic and accepts that your infrastructure will be more complex than the previously discussed architectures.
+For more robustness and larger datasets, my recommendation would be to consider Redshift quickly.
+For humongous datasets (Petabytes) or HA on the Tableau Server let’s be realistic and acknowledge that your infrastructure will be more complex than previously discussed architectures.

 What are your tips when using Tableau on AWS?